 Merchant Services Explained – The Basics

-A merchant account acts as an intermediary between the credit card issuer’s account and the merchant’s actual bank account.
-The merchant account compiles the monies that are processed in a given day and moves that money in to the merchant’s bank account.
-When the merchant swipes a credit card through their credit card terminal the processing company (a.k.a.
+A merchant account acts as an intermediary between the credit card issuer’s bank and the merchant’s actual bank account.
+The merchant account compiles the monies processed on a given day and moves that money into the merchant’s bank account.
+When the merchant swipes a credit card through their credit card terminal, the processing company (a.k.a.
 Merchant Service Provider) checks with the issuing bank to see if the funds are available.
-When it is found that the monies are in the account they are put on hold.
-At the end of the day the terminal will either close itself out or be manually closed by the merchant in a process called batching.
-The merchant account then will move the money from each of the issuing bank accounts over to the merchant’s bank account in one lump “daily batch” total that equals the amount processed; this takes 1-2 business days.
+When it is found that the monies are in the account, funds get placed on hold.
+Days end, the terminal will either close itself out or be manually closed by the merchant in a process called batching.
+The merchant account will then move the money from each of the issuing bank accounts to the merchant’s bank account in one lump “daily batch” total that equals the amount processed; this takes 1-2 business days.

 This process will repeat throughout the month as the merchant handles transactions through their merchant account.
-At the beginning of the following month the Merchant Services Provider takes the processing fees out for the previous months credit card processing.
-There is a second option on how the fees are taken from the merchant’s bank account called daily discount.
-In this type of merchant account the base fees come off of the top of the batch before they are deposited in the merchants account.This type of merchant account is preferred in some cases of very large sales,however most merchants prefer that the fees come out the following month due to accounting reasons.
+At the beginning of the following month, the Merchant Services Provider takes the processing fees out for the previous month’s credit card processing.
+Daily discount is an alternative way of assessing merchant services processing fees.
+On a daily discount set-up, you would see your costs come off the top of the daily credit card batch.
+Preferred by some small merchants with large individual sales, most merchants prefer that the fees come out the following month due to accounting reasons.

 I hope that in being new to merchant services, you have found this simple explanation of merchant services useful to understanding the workings of credit card processing.
 If you have any additional questions or need assistance with getting set up to accept credit cards with your merchant account, contact Chris at 800.51.TOTAL /800.518.6825 or visit www.totalmerchantservices.pro.